ntoll/sann/examples/README.md

 * `digit_recognition` - supervised training of a neural network to recognise hand-written numerals `0`-`9`.
-* `beep` - unsupervised training (via evolution) of a neural network that controls a self-driving car in a simple 2d game world.
+* `snAIke` - unsupervised training (via evolution) of a neural network that controls a snake looking for food in a simple 2d game world.